proxyroot/proxyroot.github.io/_posts/2020-05-15-writing-beautiful-tests-with-pytest.markdown

 ### Introduction:

-As a developer when i started writing code i didn't realized the importance of a test case.
-The first time i heard test driven development, i wanted to see what that is and i found out that test driven development is a good way of writing code rather than just writing code and expect it to work.
+As a developer when I started writing code I didn't realized the importance of a test case.
+The first time I heard test driven development, I wanted to see what that is and I found out that test driven development is a good way of writing code rather than just writing code and expect it to work.
 Let's walk through a bunch of use cases that i've learnt over a period of time.

 ### Initial setup